 - a student-focused learner and leader (which seems like it should be a ‘no-brainer’, doesn’t it?);

-- An advocate for changes in education that better prepare our students for the world they will enter upon graduation (some would call these changes a focus on global competencies, 21st century or ‘digital age’ learning);
+- An advocate for changes in education that better prepare our students for the world they will enter upon graduation (some would call these changes a focus on global competencies, 21st century or ‘deep’ learning);

 - Someone who believes in the power of student voice as a critical component in education;

 - Not flawless, do not have all the answers, but I question, reflect, nudge and push, support and, in the end, sleep at night knowing I do a pretty darn good job most days.

 Some of these descriptions found their way into a TEDx talk I gave on May 14th, 2016.

 In 2015, I was honoured to be one of 40 recipients of Canada’s Outstanding Principal (TM) Award.

 On a more personal note, I am the father of two twenty-somethings.
-I love to hike, read, travel, play keyboards for an 80s cover band and sing in my car while playing a variety of instruments across my steering wheel.
-I have started lifting 3-4 days a week in the hopes that Marvel or DC will cast a group of 50-something superheroes… who don’t have to wear tights.
-I am a cyclically optimistic Leafs fan who Ian currently more optimistic that not.
+I love to hike, read, travel, ‘hack around’ on the keyboards in my studio and sing in my car while playing a variety of instruments across my steering wheel.
+I have started working with kettlebells a few days a week in the hopes that Marvel or DC will cast a group of 50-something superheroes… who don’t have to wear tights.
+I am a cyclically optimistic Leafs fan who is currently more optimistic that not.
 I also wish someone would figure out a way to enjoy coffee intravenously.

-And finally… any opinions expressed here are, well, my own (which, when you think about it, should be obvious, shouldn’t it?) 🙂 and don’t reflect those of my current employer, my school community or anyone else I may represent in spaces other than these.
+And finally… any opinions expressed here are, well, my own (which, when you think about it, should be obvious, shouldn’t it?) 🙂 and don’t reflect those of my current employer, my school community or anyone else I may represent in a space other than this one.